emilynordmann/scholaRship/docs/06-Echo_tidy.md

 ## $ downloads         <dbl> 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0…
 ## $ last_viewed       <chr> "01/16/2023", "01/18/2023", "01/24/2023", "01/15/202…
 ```

+Whichever method you use, at this point, it is worthwhile checking the raw data (by visually inspecting the .csv file(s) read in) and the output of `str()` to check that R has correctly converted each column to it's preferred variable type.

 ## Quick summaries of data